Pre-performance routines

 With the help of a colleague (who’s annoyingly consistent and brilliant in these type of situations), she developed a short preparation routine for pitches.
 It doesn’t just include her technical preparation, but now incorporates stuff around her mental and physical preparation.
 Stuff like what she’s choosing to focus on and say to herself.
 Stuff like getting an early night, staying away from alcohol, and dressing in certain clothes (which make her feel more comfortable and confident).

-With a bit of trying, testing and refining, Ange ends up with a neat little performance routine that helps her be nearer to her brilliant best in pitches and presentations.
-People stop seeing her as a bit dippy and start seeing her as a one-woman sales ninja.
+With a bit of trying, testing and refining, Adaku ends up with a neat little performance routine that helps her be nearer to her brilliant best in pitches and presentations.
+People start seeing her as a one-woman sales ninja.
 She still wears odd socks though.